Managing a Network

 Split Tunneling

-Split tunneling allows you to choose the traffic that should pass through the tunnel and the traffic that should bypass the tunnel and access the resource directly.
+Split tunneling allows you to choose which traffic passes through the tunnel and which traffic bypasses the tunnel and accesses the resource directly.

 Private network traffic is always tunneled through the cloud, based on your network tunnels and routing table settings.